 Meanwhile, Renz, who also sidelines as a tricycle driver for tourists, reminisced about the old Boracay.
 The island was once filled with the energy of party-goers, but now he has come to painfully accept that 2021 may still not be the best of times for business-owners like him.
 “International tourists, whom we rely on for our living, are not allowed again because of the country bans.
 Local visitors are allowed.
 Boracay used to be filled with visitors.
 Now, there are really none from outside.”

 There is still much uncertainty in the future of many residents in Boracay.
 But one thing is for certain – its unmatched beauty will never cease to amaze.
 Spending time in the island is the therapy and break everyone deserves after the chaos of 2020; for there is something about the whispering waves, brushing breeze and soothing sunset that gives one a revived vitality.

 As 2021 rolls on, may the Rolly Gomezes and Renz Padillas of Boracay also find hope and new beginnings this year.

 About the Writer

 Samantha S. Ching

-Samantha S. Ching is a graduate student of Master of Arts in Development Policy under the Political Science Department of De La Salle University.
-Concurrently, she is a Senior Associate for Public Affairs at WSP, Inc. – a Filipino-owned communications company.
+Samantha S. Ching is Manager for Public Affairs at WSP, Inc. – a Filipino-owned communications company.
 Her current engagements are in the areas of public relations, public policy, and international affairs.
-Samantha obtained her Bachelor’s degree in International Studies major in European Studies, with distinction, from the same university.
+She recently earned her Master of Arts in Development Policy from De La Salle University where she also obtained her Bachelor’s degree in International Studies major in European Studies, with distinction.